php-fedora/autoloader/README.md

 Loops through provided array of dependencies:
 - If dependency is not an array:
-    - If dependency is required, it is always required/loaded.
+    - If dependency is required, it is only required/loaded if it exists, otherwise a `\RuntimeException` is thrown.
     - If dependency is not required, it is only required/loaded if it exists.
 - If dependency is an array:
     - Loops through all items until the first item that exists is found and then it is required/loaded.
-If no item is found and the dependency is required, the last item will be required/loaded (causing an error).
+If no item is found and the dependency is required, the last item will be required/loaded if it exists, otherwise a `\RuntimeException` is thrown.

 ### Required dependencies